bitcoin-api/bitcoin-api-full-stack/README.md

 * [Bitcoin-Api on Patreon](https://www.patreon.com/bitcoinapi)

-Here are examples of the available sponsored content types you can have on this `README.md` file:
+Here's examples of the available sponsored content types you can have on this `README.md` file:

 ### Readme Sponsored Content Example